pelican-plugins/seo/README.md

 This plugin is for you !

-Ave SEO! comes with two complete features to help you :
+Ave SEO comes with two complete features to help you :
 * [SEO Report](#seo-report) : generation of an HTML report based on articles analysis.
 Provides you what is good, what should be improved and what is problematic.
 Useful if you want to improve the referencement of your articles.
 * [SEO Enhancer](#seo-enhancer) : generation of robots indexation hints, HTML tag and structured data.
 Usefull if you want to control the appareance of your site in the search engine.

+## Installation

+This plugin can be installed via:

+    pip install pelican-ave-seo

 ## Requirements